MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ### People Picker in Adaptive Cards

-People Picker supports preselection of people and is implemented as an extension of the `Input.ChoiceSet` control, when creating and sending an Adaptive Card.
+People Picker added as an input control in Adaptive Cards enables search and selection of people.
+You can use it in chats, channels, task modules, and tabs.
 The mobile and desktop clients support People Picker, which provides an inline typing experience.
-People Picker works across the Adaptive Card surfaces, such as chats, channels, task modules, and tabs.

 ### Adaptive Cards and Incoming Webhooks